Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Verify address book
 - [ ] Verify order history
 - [ ] Verify payment methods page
+- [ ] Add permissions for product type
+- [ ] Add permissions for product items
+- [ ] Add permissions for product variations and variation options
 - [ ] Add size chart and return policy in products page
 - [ ] Insert weights to DB
 - [ ] Add up the weight for all products